FalconXAsmit/100-days-of-Python3/Projects/Day 3/notes.md

 if road == "right":
     print("You fell into a hole.
 Game Over") elif road == "left":
-  # The adventure continues down this path...
+  # The adventure continues down this path....
 ```

 #### 2. Nested `if/else` Statements